SYN 3G video synchroniser

 The RM67 includes relay bypass protection on power failure or board removal, giving that extra layer of security and preventing signal loss.
 Ideal when you need to ensure that the main signal continues - whatever happens.

 Easy and flexible control - and always know the status of your signal

-Operating SYN 3G is very straightforward, with control options including board edge switches, an integrated control panel on the AE frames, the VisionPanel remote panel, the SBB-4 smart button box, SNMP, our ASCII and JSON protocols, GPIs, the Statesman Lite PC software and the VisionWeb web browser control.
+Operating SYN 3G is very straightforward, with control options including an integrated control panel on the AE frames, the VisionPanel remote panel, the SBB-4 smart button box, SNMP, our ASCII and JSON protocols, GPIs, the Statesman Lite PC software and the VisionWeb web browser control.
 Try the SYN 3G VisionWeb demo...

 Signal monitoring is possible thanks to the two GPI outputs reserved for alarm indication, which may be assigned any number of four video alarms: video missing, reference missing, video black and video frozen.
 The video black and video frozen alarms can be delayed by up to 40 seconds before an alarm is asserted.

 Up to 16 user-defined presets, containing the board setup data, may also be stored and recalled.

 Standard Crystal Vision module 266mm x 100mm